Unbabel/OpenKiwi/docs/reproduce.rst

 Downloading Data
 ----------------

 In order to download the data necessary for running these pre-trained models please refer to `WMT18 Download <https://lindat.mff.cuni.cz/repository/xmlui/handle/11372/LRT-2619>`_.
-Here you should be able to download both the training and DEV sets for all relevant language pairs.
+Here you should be able to download both the training and dev sets for all relevant language pairs.

 .. _download-model: